 Without a doubt, a parent or primary caregiver is the first point of contact for introducing and modeling appropriate social behaviors.
 But children will come across many other adults who model behaviors – good and bad – throughout their day, starting when they are infants.

-Wanda Olugbala of Detroit is mom to 5-year-old Langston.
+Wanda Olugbala of Detroit is mom to Langston, 5 years old at the time this article was published.
 When she sought out daycare options for her son when he was still an infant, she looked for a program that would meet her son’s needs socially and emotionally, not just intellectually.

 “As a social worker, I am a big stickler for character development,” says Olugbala, who works at Henry Ford Academy: School for Creative Studies in Detroit.
 “I’m cognizant of the types of people who care for my son.
 If he was ever in an environment that was not speaking to my values and morals, we would quickly exit.”